A Corps Slows the British Army

 A Quaker meeting house was on this site by 1742, but burned ten years later.
 The second, built in 1754 as an offshoot of the Cane Creek Meeting House near Snow Camp, was still in use in 1781.
 Gravestones were already in the cemetery.

 The 25-year-old Lee, following close behind 26-year-old Tarleton, sees an opportunity.
 He leads his cavalry directly down today’s New Garden Road toward the meeting house here, hoping to cut Tarleton off from the main army.
 Now, however, the curve, trees, and sanctuary surprise Lee: The first of the British infantry has arrived at the intersection near you!
-The Redcoats open fire.
+The sun is peeking over the trees.
+The Redcoats lower their muskets, and the reflections off the barrels spook Lee’s horse.
+He falls about the time they open fire, and mounts another.

 For 30–40 minutes, you are standing in a kill zone with lead balls flying by in both directions.
 The two sides charge and countercharge.
 Some sources suggest Tarleton loses two fingers here, but more recent research indicates that happened later in the day.
 Lee claims the British tended to overshoot his cavalry, “so that their caps and accoutrements were all struck with green twigs, cut by British ball out of large oaks in the meetinghouse yard…”